 Everybody gets acne from time to time, but if you see acne appear on your face or body that won't go away, that’s usually a sign of hormonal imbalance; that’s how you know!

-If Hormonal Acne is the real culprit, then your treatment plan have to adjust.
+If Hormonal Acne is the real culprit, then your treatment plan has to adjust.

 Hormonal acne is a difficult thing to treat, and more times than not, over-the-counter treatments just don’t work.
 Now the first step is to obviously consult your dermatologist.
 They’ll be able to properly diagnose the root cause of your breakouts, and the ideal treatment plan.
 However, what I would like to do today is focus on your diet, and how changing your diet could help minimize your hormonal acne.